 If you're a content marketer, chances are that AI can help you increase revenue and reduce costs.
 That means now is the time to get started with AI, no matter your skill or comfort level.

 To do so means you build a potentially insurmountable competitive advantage.
 To delay means you risk getting left behind.

 Good news, though: You can get ahead of the pack by accessing our free Ultimate Beginner's Guide to AI in Marketing.

 The Ultimate Beginner’s Guide to AI in Marketing is a free resource with 100+ articles, videos, courses, books, vendors, use cases, and events to dramatically accelerate your AI education.
 It's based on the years we spent on research and experimentation—and you can access this knowledge in a fraction of the time.

-Keith Moehring is the vice president of strategic growth at PR 20/20.
+Keith Moehring was formally the vice president of strategic growth at Ready North.
 He joined the agency in July 2006, and is a 2004 graduate of the University of Toledo.
-Full bio.